imperial-genomics-facility/igf-pipeline-help/data_access.md

 ## Data access via iRODS server

-A local installation of [iRODS server](http://eliot.med.ic.ac.uk:8080/idrop-web) is used for the data handover to the users.
+A local installation of iRODS server is used for the data handover to the users.
 A copy of the data is kept in this server only for a limited time and then automatically removed after the data transfer deadline.
 Access to this server is restricted by the Imperial College's firewall.
-Users are only allowed to access this server, once they are connected to the college's network (either direct or VPN access).
+Users are only allowed to access this server, once they are connected to the college's network (either direct or [VPN](https://www.imperial.ac.uk/admin-services/ict/self-service/connect-communicate/remote-access/virtual-private-network-vpn/) access).

-### Browser based file transfer

-* Connect to Imperial College network (direct LAN connection or set up [VPN](https://www.imperial.ac.uk/admin-services/ict/self-service/connect-communicate/remote-access/virtual-private-network-vpn/))
-* Go to [http://eliot.med.ic.ac.uk:8080/idrop-web](http://eliot.med.ic.ac.uk:8080/idrop-web) and log in using your login credentials

-<div align="right"><a href="#table-of-contents">Go to Top</a></div>

 ### Command line file transfer